Skip to content

 External tables

-Whereas the sub-entities of root entity Customer are all included in the customer folder (the address, services and usages per service belong to the folder), the products are referenced by the services.
+Whereas the sub-entities of the main entity Customer, such as address, services, and usages per service, are all included within the customer folder, products are referenced by the services.

 The related table file will be fully loaded in memory for efficient direct access, whereas the entities of each folder can be loaded one at a time, for scalability reasons.